Updated on April 17, 2019

 Change in action

-An UTZ project in Central America is a prime example of how wastewater can be repurposed and put to good use.
+Our wastewater project in Central America is a prime example of how wastewater can be repurposed and put to good use.
 The project turned wastewater from coffee production into safe, renewable energy that local families could use to power their stoves or farm machinery.

 Marvin Mairena, a farmer and agronomist who was involved with the project, explained the dramatic changes they saw: